-85. SFW must satisfy itself that the student is obliged by reason of his disability to incur additional expenditure to be able to attend or undertake his course.
+91. SFW must satisfy itself that the student is obliged by reason of their disability to incur additional expenditure to be able to attend or undertake their course.
 SFW must also be satisfied that all such expenditure is reasonably incurred and appropriate to the individual needs of the student.
-DSAs are not intended to assist with disability-related expenditure that the student would continue to incur if he were not following his course.
-The local social services department may well continue to provide assistance towards personal care costs that will be incurred irrespective of whether or not the student is attending his course.
+DSAs are not intended to assist with disability-related expenditure that the student would continue to incur if they were not following their course.
+The local social services department may well continue to provide assistance towards personal care costs that will be incurred irrespective of whether or not the student is attending their course.